leeprovoost/go-rest-api-template/README.md

 `Render` helps us with rendering the correct response to the client, e.g. JSON, XML, etc. Version holds the path to our `VERSION` file. `Env` holds information about our platform environment (e.g. STG, DEV). `Port` is the server port that our application binds to. `DB` is our database struct that provides a data abstraction layer.

 Once all of that is set up properly, we can now start the server.
 The `StartServer` function takes our `AppEnv` struct and initialises all our routes and starts our `negroni` server.
-This is all defined in `server/main.go`.
+This is all defined in `internal/passport/main.go`.

-Most `negroni` code examples ([like the one on the official github repo](https://github.com/urfave/negroni)) will start the application using:
+Most `negroni` code examples ([like the one on the official GitHub repo](https://github.com/urfave/negroni)) will start the application using:

 ```
 n := negroni.Classic()
 ```

-When you look at our `server.go` file, then you'll see that we do it slightly differently:
+When you look at our `internal/passport/main.go` file, then you'll see that we do it slightly differently:

 ```
 // start now